An In-depth Study of LLM Contributions to the Bin Packing Problem: Related work

 \paragraph{On the inclusion of LLMs in the design of hyper-heuristics}

-Standalone LLMs with prompt engineering usually prove insufficient for solving open problems as they tend to confabulate and struggle to produce novel, verifiably correct ideas beyond existing knowledge~\cite{bang2023multitask}.
-To overcome these limitations, recent work has combined them with evolutionary frameworks~\cite{wu2024evolutionary, hemberg2024evolving, chao2024large, li2024bridging}.
-It is believed that LLMs could leverage the definition of genetic operators for code generation within evolutionary frameworks~\cite{liventsev2023fully, ma2023eureka, lehman2023evolution, hemberg2024evolving}.
+To this date, standalone LLMs, even when aided by prompt engineering, remain limited by hallucinations and unreliable reasoning, making them insufficient for solving open problems~\cite{bang2023multitask}.
+To overcome these limitations, recent work has combined them with evolutionary frameworks~\cite{wu2024evolutionary, hemberg2024evolving, wang2025large}.
+It is believed that LLMs could leverage the definition of genetic operators for code generation within evolutionary frameworks~\cite{liventsev2023fully, ma2023eureka, lehman2023evolution}.
 The crossover and mutation operators when evolving heuristics are handled by LLMs that have been fine-tuned on a large corpus of code, broadening the heuristic search space.